Shadow Work & Integration: Bringing Creativity Into the Daylight

 “The shadow life occurs when writers, painters, dancers, mothers, seekers, mystics, students, or journeymen stop writing, painting, dancing, mothering, looking, peering, learning, practicing…When the maker stops for whatever reason, the energy that naturally flows to her is diverted underground, where it surfaces whenever and wherever it can.
 Because a woman feels she cannot in daylight go full-bore at whatever it is she wants, she begins to lead a strange double life, pretending one thing in daylight hours, acting another way when she gets a chance.”

-I felt that passage land first in my body.
+When I encountered that passage, I felt it land in my body first.
 The “strange double life,” the sense of energy being diverted underground, the pretending: It named how I’d been living.

-The truth is that many of us reside in that shadow life.
+For many of us, I think our creativity gets tucked away in that shadow life.
 We don’t stop creating because we don’t care, but because we’ve been worn down.
 Maybe what we made didn’t receive the recognition we hoped for.
-Maybe work and caregiving take up every ounce of our available energy.
-Maybe our culture’s fixation on productivity and practicality tells us our creative life “doesn’t count.”
+Maybe jobs and caregiving take up every ounce of our available energy.
+Maybe our culture’s fixation on productivity and practicality tells us our particular creative life “doesn’t count.”

-Whatever the reason, when we stop making, our artistic identity doesn’t disappear–it goes subterranean.
+Whatever the reason, when we stop making, our artistic identity doesn’t disappear altogether.
+It goes subterranean.
 Or it leaks out in sideways places, leaving us incredibly restless.
 It learns to whisper rather than shout.

 The Cost of the Shadow Life